CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/ModelClassDiagram.png" width="800"><br>

-Figure 7: _Class Diagram_ for Model component
+Figure 7: _Class Diagram_ for `Model` component

 **API** : [`Model.java`](../src/main/java/seedu/manager/model/Model.java)

-The `Model` component
+The `Model` component:
 * Stores a `UserPref` object that represents the user's preferences
 * Stores the `ActivityManager` data
 * Exposes an `UnmodifiableObservableList<ReadOnlyActivity>` that can be ‘observed’.
 This is bound to the UI for automatic graphical updates
 * Does not depend on any of the other three components

-The model component is managed by the `ModelManager` class. `ModelManager` keeps track of a history of the state of `ActivityManager` upon the execution of statechanging commands (such as AddCommand and DeleteCommand).
-A `historyIndex` tracks the current state of `ActivityManager` and is used in UndoCommand and RedoCommand.
+The `Model` component is managed by the `ModelManager` class. `ModelManager` keeps track of a history of the state of `ActivityManager` upon the execution of state-changing commands (such as `AddCommand` and `DeleteCommand`). `historyIndex` tracks the current state of `ActivityManager` and is used in `UndoCommand` and `RedoCommand`.

-Each `ActivityManager` can holds a list of activities.
+Each `ActivityManager` can hold a list of activities.
 An `Activity` has attributes such as a name, `Status` and can have up to 2 `AMDate` objects.
 The `AMDate` class is implemented using the façade pattern for the underlying [Natty](http://natty.joestelmach.com/) library, and is responsible for the automatic recognition and handling of user-defined date and time values.
 All internal operations related to `AMDate` such as storage are done in the epoch time format.

 ### 3.5 Storage component

 <img src="images/StorageClassDiagram.png" width="800"><br>

-Figure 8: _Class Diagram_ for Storage component
+Figure 8: _Class Diagram_ for `Storage` component

 **API** : [`Storage.java`](../src/main/java/seedu/manager/storage/Storage.java)

-The `Storage` component
+The `Storage` component:
-* Saves UserPref objects in JSON format and reads it back
+* Saves `UserPref` objects in JSON format and reads it back
 * Saves `ActivityManager` data in XML format and reads it from XML

 ### 3.6 Common classes